FreeForDev/FreeForDev/README.md

 [Heroicons](https://heroicons.com) - Beautiful hand-crafted SVG icons, by the makers of Tailwind CSS.

+[Icons - Google Fonts](https://fonts.google.com/icons) - Google Fonts is a library of 1052 free licensed font families and APIs for conveniently using the fonts via CSS and Android.
+We also provide delightful, beautifully crafted icons for common actions and items.

 [Ionicons](https://ionicons.com/) - Ionicons is an open-sourced and MIT licensed icon pack.

 [Octicons](https://primer.style/octicons) - Your project.
 GitHub's icons.